AlokDas1234/Django-Charm/README.md

 # Examples:

-  #####  Create the Whole Project:
+  #####  Create the whole project:

-1.Activate your virtual environment.<br>
+- Activate your virtual environment.<br>

-2.Use the --createproject flag to specify the project name.<br>
+- Use the --createproject flag to specify the project name.<br>

-3.Use -a to specify the app name.
+- Use -a to specify the app name.